rahoi/rogue_racer/README.md

 ## Play the Game

-To play the current version of Racing Roguelike, click [here](https://rahoi.github.io/racing-roguelike/)!
+To play the current version of Racing Roguelike, click [here](https://drive.google.com/drive/folders/1elPPeuwQ7TYmea-vtw8ple85nB8jkaCK?usp=sharing)!

+1. Download the zip file for either Windows or Max
+2. Run the executable file
+    - `Windows users just need to run the executable file`
+    - `Mac users need to run the following command before running the exectable file`
+        - `chmod +x SeniorTeamProjectMac.app/Contents/MacOS/Racing\ roguelike`
+3. Play the game

 ## Installation
 Can be done through 4 steps.
 Go to FILE, BUILD SETTINGS, select the corresponding OS (Windows/MacOS), and click BUILD AND RUN.